moorepants/dissertation/davisbicycle.rst

-the rider's name, the maneuver, the minimum speed seen on the video footage in miles per hour, the maximum speed seen on the video footage in miles per hour, the maximum torque seen on the video footage in inch-lbs, the minimum torque seen on the video footage in newton-meters, and the rotation sense for each run (+ for clockwise [right turn] and - for counter clockwise [left turn]).
+the rider's name, the maneuver, the minimum speed seen on the video footage in miles per hour, the maximum speed seen on the video footage in miles per hour, the maximum torque seen on the video footage in inch-lbs, the minimum torque seen on the video footage in Nm, and the rotation sense for each run (+ for clockwise [right turn] and - for counter clockwise [left turn]).
 The videos, data file and R source code are archived at `<http://www.archive.org/details/BicycleSteerTorqueExperiment01>`_ .